miniat-amos/TeenyAT/README.md

 ![Devious looking jellyfish](docs/img/leroy.gif)

-The **TeenyAT** *(pronounced Teeny-@)* is a 16-bit virtual embedded microcontroller delivered as a C library so systems can be simulated around it with ease.
+The **TeenyAT** *(pronounced Teeny-@)* is a 16-bit virtual embedded microcontroller delivered as a C library (single header and single source) so systems can be simulated around it with ease.
 It's also good fun developing assembly programs to run on our premade systems!
 System designers create an instance (or more) of the TeenyAT, providing a binary image to load and execute, interacting with its TeenyAT instances through its peripheral bus and GPIO ports.

 The **TeenyAT** project has a unique instruction set and a complete assembler.
 The *[tnasm](tnasm)* assembler and each included system can be compiled using `make` with their respective `Makefile`s.